 Introduction

-The Application Lifecycle Management (ALM) Open Test Architecture API is a COM library that enables you to integrate external applications with ALM.
+The ALM Open Test Architecture API (OTA API) is a COM library that enables you to integrate external applications with ALM.
 COM integrates naturally with Microsoft Visual Basic, therefore the syntax and examples in this reference use Visual Basic.
-The examples in this project were developed with Microsoft Visual Basic 6.0 and are not necessarily valid under other development platforms.

-For information about other implementation possibilities, see the Micro Focus Support Web Site or consult your support representative.
+For information about other implementation possibilities, consult your support representative.

 Disclaimer about Library Members for internal use by the API:

 Many items in the COM library are marked hidden.
 For technical reasons, these items are visible in some environments in spite of being marked hidden.
-Therefore, there is no way Micro focus can prevent OTA applications from using hidden members.
+Therefore, there is no way ALM can prevent OTA applications from using hidden members.

 Such members are not documented in this reference.
-Other members are explicitly labeled "For internal use".
+Other members are explicitly labeled "For internal use" (or "For internal use").

-Micro Focus advises you not to use undocumented members or members labeled "For internal use".
-If you do, be aware that Micro Focus does not support the use of hidden members by customers.
+ALM advises you not to use undocumented members or members labeled "For internal use" (or "For internal use").
+If you do, be aware that ALM does not support the use of hidden members by customers.

 Uses of this Library